These brilliantly boozy vegan cocktail recipes will impress guests and lift your spirits!

 You may be surprised to discover that though they’re based on fruits and veggies, some cocktails actually rely on non-vegan ingredients to make them, including eggs, cream and even dyes extracted from insects.
 Gross, right?

-Well, there are a few ways for you to keep your beverages vegan friendly this summer, starting with websites like Barnivore, which list all vegan friendly wines, beers and spirits, making it easy to identify those that are safe to consume.
+Well, there are a few ways for you to make 100% vegan cocktail recipes this summer, starting with websites like Barnivore, which list all vegan friendly wines, beers and spirits, making it easy to identify those that are safe to consume.
 You can literally type a brand in and check whether or not it’s safe to go into your cocktail.

-Of course, there are more obvious ways to keep your cocktail vegan friendly – if you’re making a cream based cocktail, you can switch it up with coconut or almond milk so it’ll still have that creamy edge.
+Of course, there are more obvious ways to keep your cocktail vegan friendly.
+For example, if you’re making a cream based cocktail, you can switch it up with coconut or almond milk so it’ll still have that creamy edge.

-Obviously I know that not all of us like to sit down to an alcoholic drink as a treat, and prefer to steer clear of booze completely, and that’s perfectly fine.
+Of course, that’s perfectly fine!
 But why not still enjoy a cocktail, minus the alcohol?
 Meet the Mocktail!
 I’ve included a few mocktail recipes at the end here for those of you wanting to have a cocktail and skip the hangover.

 Now, where’s that cocktail shaker…?